Table of Contents

 Combined initial and incremental

-Incremental loads: Amazon Redshift, Amazon S3, Databricks, Google BigQuery, Google Cloud Storage, Kafka (incremental loads only), Microsoft Azure Data Lake Storage, Microsoft Azure Synapse Analytics, Oracle, Oracle Cloud Object Storage, and Snowflake
+Incremental loads: Amazon Redshift, Amazon S3, Databricks, Google BigQuery, Google Cloud Storage, Kafka (incremental loads only), Microsoft Azure Data Lake Storage, Microsoft Azure Synapse Analytics, Oracle, Oracle Cloud Object Storage, PostgreSQL, and Snowflake

 • If you try to replicate a type of schema change that is not supported on the target, the